 I might sound overreacting if I say you definitely should give driving a motorbike in Vietnam a try, but in all seriousness, this is something you won’t want to miss.
 Either you are a traveller just passing by or an expat who are looking or already living here, you know that motorbike driving in Vietnam is crazy.

 Motorbike is the main transportation here, although the government doesn’t want it to be as it’s dangerous and add so much air pollution.
 At the same time, with the lackness of efficient public transportation in the country, the national government can’t do anything about this.

 Even though the main roads are congested with the number of motorbikes in Vietnam, and even though you already know how to drive your own, the traffic rules here can definitely blow your mind.
-Check out this video to have more idea what I'm talking about.
+Check out this video to have more idea of what I’m talking about.

 Vietnamese, expats, and travellers both rely on motorbikes to get around.
 You will notice people carrying unbelievable things on their motorbikes.
 Locals also carry up to four people, although this is definitely illegal.